SpooniestBard/hhc2022/docs/hhc2022/tolkien_ring/suricata_regata.md

 <CodeBlock language="bash">alert dns any any -> any any (msg:"Known bad DNS lookup, possible Dridex infection"; dns.query; content:"adv.epostoday.uk"; nocase; sid: 0001;)</CodeBlock>
 </summary>
 <p>
 Beginning with a fairly easy rule: we'd like to alert on DNS traffic to the malicious endpoint encountered earlier.
 In order to match specific DNS queries, we need to add the <code>dns.query</code> keyword, which modifies all following <code>content</code> keywords to match the DNS query itself.
-We then add a plain <code>content</code> match of "adv.epostoday.uk" to filter for DNS queries with match the malicious endpoint.
+We then add a plain <code>content</code> match of "adv.epostoday.uk" to filter for DNS queries which match the malicious endpoint.
 </p>
 </details>